Zionism: A Jewish home and state in Palestine

-Claim to a Jewish demographic majority
+Establishing a Jewish demographic majority

-The establishment of a Jewish demographic majority was an essential aspect of Zionism.
+Mainstream Zionism has always held that Jews should constitute a majority in Palestine; though some prominent Zionists disagreed.
+(Note: The only parties disagreed were Brit Shalom and Ihud.
+Around the 17th Zionist congress, Chaim Weizmann was criticized for not insisting on a Jewish majority.)
 Israeli historian Yosef Gorny argues that this demographic change required annulling the majority status of the Arabs.
 Gorny argues that the Zionist movement regarded Arab motives in Palestine as lacking both moral and historical significance.
-According to Israeli historian Simha Flapan, the view expressed in Golda Meir’s 1969 interview comment that "there was no such thing as Palestinians" is a cornerstone of Zionist policy.
+According to Israeli historian Simha Flapan, the view expressed in Golda Meir's 1969 interview comment that "there was no such thing as Palestinians" is a cornerstone of Zionist policy.
 After the Holocaust, even those on the far-left of the Zionist movement, including Martin Buber and other members of Brit Shalom, did not see the Arabs as having an equally weighty claim to nationhood in Palestine, and sought demographic parity.
 (Note: "When faced with the apocalyptic dimensions of the Jewish catastrophe, the Holocaust, even Brit-Shalom Ihud moved to endorse first the necessity of demographic parity between Jews and Arabs in Palestine, and then, as 'a necessary evil', the idea of a Jewish independent state, that is the partition of Palestine.
 It was no longer the time for moral scruples or guilt feelings towards the dispossessed Arab population.)
 Judah Magnes, even after the Holocaust, continued to support a binational state, even one imposed by the Great Powers, but was unable to find any Arab interlocutors.
 British officials supporting the Zionist effort also held similar beliefs.
 (Note: Lord Balfour would write, "Zionism, be it right or wrong, good or bad, is rooted in age-long traditions, in present needs, in future hopes, of far greater import than the desires and prejudices of the 700,000 Arabs who now inhabit that ancient land.")
 (Note: While Secretary of State for the Colonies, Winston Churchill spoke to the Peel Commission: "I do not admit that the dog in the manger has the final right to the manger, even though he may have lain there for a very long time.
 I do not admit that right.
 I do not admit, for instance, that a great wrong has been done to the Red Indians of America, or the black people of Australia.
 I do not admit that a wrong has been done to those people by the fact that a stronger race, a higher grade race, or, at any rate, a more worldly-wise race, to put it that way, has come in and taken their place.")